Thomas V. DailyManagement Committee

 Prior to joining Reid and Riege, Tom served for 12 years as an Assistant United States Attorney for the District of Connecticut.
-As a federal prosecutor Tom handled the prosecution of the broad spectrum of federal criminal matters; from murder and narcotic matters to complex white collar cases, from the investigative and grand jury stage through trial and appeal.
-From 2003 to 2007, he was a member of the U.S. Attorney’s Corporate Fraud Task Force, and prosecuted several mail and wire fraud, tax fraud, health care fraud and defense contractor fraud cases.
+As a federal prosecutor, Tom handled the prosecution of a broad spectrum of federal criminal matters, from murder and narcotics matters to complex white collar cases, from the investigative and grand jury stage through trial and appeal.
+From 2003 to 2007, he was a member of the U.S. Attorney’s Corporate Fraud Task Force, and prosecuted several mail and wire fraud, tax fraud, health care fraud, and defense contractor fraud cases.
 From 1999 to 2002, Tom was a part of the team that investigated and prosecuted official corruption cases involving the former Connecticut State Treasurer.
-Tom was also the Project Safe Neighborhoods prosecutor for Hartford, prosecuting gun and violent crime as well as heading the U.S. Attorney’s Office community outreach efforts in combating violent crime in the capitol city.
+Tom was also the Project Safe Neighborhoods prosecutor for Hartford, prosecuting gun and violent crime as well as heading the U.S. Attorney’s Office community outreach efforts in combating violent crime in the capital city.
 He also served from 1998 to 2007 as the U.S. Attorney’s representative in the DOJ Weed & Seed Program in the City of New Britain.

 - American Bar Association, Litigation and Criminal Justice Sections

 - Connecticut Bar Association, Federal Practice and Criminal Law Sections

 - Nutmeg Big Brothers Big Sisters, Board of Trustees